Azerbaijan mourns 38 killed in plane crash in Kazakhstan – DW – 12/26/2024

 Azerbaijani president mourns loss of lives

-"I extend my condolences to the families of those who lost their lives in the crash... and wish a speedy recovery to the injured," Aliyev said in a social media post.
+"I extend my condolences to the families of those who lost their lives in the crash... and wish a speedy recovery to the injured," Aliyev said in a social media post on Wednesday.

-Russian President Vladimir Putin"expressed his condolences in connection with the crash" to Aliyev in a phone conversation, his spokesman Dmitry Peskov told a news conference.
+Russian President Vladimir Putin "expressed his condolences in connection with the crash" to Aliyev in a phone conversation, his spokesman Dmitry Peskov told a news conference also Wednesday.

 mk/rm (AFP, AP)